Jori Bonadurer, Classics, English Education, and Art History

 Faculty Mentor: Dr. Alejandro Cáceres

 Grace Vargas and Andrea Storey work together as undergraduate research assistants to Dr. Alejandro Caceres of the Spanish Department, aiding him as he works on material to be published, while building their own comprehensive understanding of the subject matter.
-Their research, with Dr. Caceres’ guidance, focuses on certain influential Latin American authors/poets; analysing their works, techniques, motivations, messages, and life stories, and the resulting social, political, and philosophical implications.
+Their research, with Dr. Caceres’ guidance, focuses on certain influential Latin American authors/poets; analyzing their works, techniques, motivations, messages, and life stories, and the resulting social, political, and philosophical implications.
 Andrea and Grace, in conjunction with studying their faculty mentor’s work thus far, gather supplemental, relevant information on the aforementioned topics for Dr. Caceres.
 He uses these materials and his assistants’ feedback to aid in his investigation and writing.
 Last spring, they researched Cuban author and poet Reinaldo Arenas, and now they are focusing on Uruguayan writer Mario Benedetti.
 For the context of Arenas’ work, they learned about politics in Cuba, LGBTQ history, AIDS and the author’s differing reputations.
 As for Benedetti, through his recurring themes of isolation, spirituality, and revolution, they are examining how his and his characters’ experiences were a greater metaphor for an entire Uruguayan generation in political and often personal, crisis.
 All research, writing and discussion is bilingual.

 Grace is majoring in Anthropology and double minoring in Spanish Language and Latino Studies.
 Her strong personal interest in culture and social justice means that she not only finds this research fascinating, but this work is also teaching her analytical skills she uses academically and will continue to become more proficient in.